Samsung TV Dead Pixel

 Tolerances For Dead Pixels

-There is an ISO 9241 specification that governs video matrix bit pixel tolerances.
+There is an ISO 9241 specification that governs video matrix dead pixel tolerances.
 ISO 9241-307 specifies four screen quality classes for the acceptable number of dead pixels.

 This standard presents four classes of defective pixels per million in LCD panels: